Who is this programme for?

 - English Language requirements for undergraduate and postgraduate programmes can be found at https://www.ucc.ie/en/study/comparison/english/

-- UCC has approved the use of Duolingo English Test (DET) for intake to degree programmes
+- UCC has approved the use of the Duolingo English Test (DET) for intake to degree programmes

 - All pre-sessionals will be delivered online